awsdocs/amazon-pinpoint-user-guide/doc-source/channels-sms-setup.md

 ## Creating a New Project by Using the Amazon Pinpoint Console<a name="channels-sms-setup-mobilehub"></a>

-The first step in setting up email in Amazon Pinpoint is to create a new project\.
-Next, you verify an email address identity\.
+The first step in setting up the SMS channel in Amazon Pinpoint is to create a new project\.
+Next, you enable the SMS channel for that project\.

-In Amazon Pinpoint, an *identity* is an email address or domain that you use to send email\.
-Before you can send email using Amazon Pinpoint, you must verify each identity that you plan to use as a "From", "Source", "Sender", or "Return\-Path" address to prove that you own it\.
-If your account is still in the Amazon Pinpoint sandbox, you also need to verify the identities that you plan to send emails to\.

-**To create a new Amazon Pinpoint project and verify an email address**
+**To create a new Amazon Pinpoint project and enable the SMS channel**

 1. Open the Amazon Pinpoint console at [https://console\.aws\.amazon\.com/pinpoint/](https://console.aws.amazon.com/pinpoint/)\.